+Another aspect related to time is the broader global change in ideological perceptions and approaches to the economy.
+The rise of the neo-liberal paradigm in the 1980s (Müller, 2005) meant that, “a new dominant discourse imposed itself as the framework of action and thought for political actors: (1) the ideal society is the market society, (2) good market functioning is guaranteed by competition, and (3) the private sector is more efficient than the public sector” (Debrie et al., 2013, p.
+58).
+Indeed, ideological underpinnings can become unfashionable, for example in Italy, the reforms of the 1980s and 1990s were undertaken based on: “characteristics that are not found in the current transport set up” (Ferrari and Musso, 2011, p.
+336).
+Similarly, in Spain, the policies towards ports after 1992 were undertaken in a different ideological climate (Núñez-Sánchez and Coto-Millán, 2012, p.
+101).
+Clearly, such differences will have a strong bearing on any research into the impact of reform, and will need to be considered in contextualising any research undertaken as this will need to be framed within the ideological goals of the time..

-A further time-related aspect that has a strong bearing on the viability of any attempt to measure the impact of port governance reform is that ports who first introduce a reform may have an advantage over others, but this may be reduced as other ports follow suit.
+A further time-related aspect that has a strong bearing on the viability of any attempt to measure the impact of port governance reform is that ports who first introduce a reform may have a ‘leader’ advantage over others, but this may diminish as other ports follow suit.
 In Argentina, writing in 2005, Serebrisky and Trujillo noted that, “as other countries in the region have now adopted similar reforms, Argentina’s first-mover advantage seems to be rapidly eroding” (Serebrisky and Trujillo, 2005, p.
 205).
 Such temporal aspects can also work with forcing ports to adopt change.
 For example, as Wang et al. (2012, p.
-386) note with regard to Hong Kong, recent political changes within the region meant it was “compelled to undergo strategic changes” in its port governance, to integrate itself within the Peal River Delta, “so as to establish a system with different PRD ports that is functionally complementary to each other.”
+386) note with regard to Hong Kong, recent political changes within the region meant it was “compelled to undergo strategic changes” in its port governance, to integrate itself within the Pearl River Delta, “so as to establish a system with different PRD ports that is functionally complementary to each other.”
 Clearly, such aspects mean that rather than reveal the impact of a particular reform, what the findings may show is simply how such a reform has had an effect at that particular time, in the context of its introduction before others have done so, or how the reform itself was forced upon a particular government by events.
-Paradoxically, the reform itself may occur from the impact of other events rather than there being any need to research its impact per se.

-A further aspect related to time is the broader global change in ideological perceptions and approaches to the economy.
-The rise of the neo-liberal paradigm in the 1980s (Müller, 2005) meant that, “a new dominant discourse imposed itself as the framework of action and thought for political actors: (1) the ideal society is the market society, (2) good market functioning is guaranteed by competition, and (3) the private sector is more efficient than the public sector” (Debrie et al., 2013, p.
-58).
-Ideological underpinnings can become unfashionable, for example in Italy, the reforms of the 1980s and 1990s were undertaken based on: “characteristics that are not found in the current transport set up” (Ferrari and Musso, 2011, p.
-336).
-Similarly, in Spain, the policies towards ports after 1992 were undertaken in a different ideological climate (Núñez-Sánchez and Coto-Millán, 2012, p.
-101).
-Clearly, such differences will have a strong bearing on any research into the impact of reform, giving such reform a temporary and transitional character that may reduce its veracity and also endanger its independence.

 Regarding aspects of geography, variety is huge.
 As Chiu and Yen (2015, p.
 14) observe, “because port reforms in various countries have unique motivations, incentives, and goals, no consensus has been reached regarding the relationship between port governance and related performance.”
-There is huge variety both in the vast range in different models worldwide and in how such models are implemented.
-As Debrie et al’s (2013, p.
-58) baldly state: “our analysis adheres to the proposition that there is not geographic convergence, but rather complex re-composition and hybridization of models in specific territorial contexts.”
+There is huge variety both in different models worldwide and in how they are implemented.
+As Debrie et al (2013, p.
+58) state: “our analysis adheres to the proposition that there is not geographic convergence, but rather complex re-composition and hybridization of models in specific territorial contexts.”
 Similarly, Ng and Pallis (2010) note the importance that political and cultural traditions play in influencing port governance reform.